kkazala/Multilingual-PCF-React-components/Components/JSONDisplay/README.md

 ![alt text](./images/config.png)

+### Limitations

+Maximum 3 levels are supported, reflecting a structure of forms in model driven app: form's tabs, sections and fields within the sections.

 ## Dynamic Updates
 Use the `validateForm` function (example below) to validate the form and dynamically update the value in the `Multiple lines of text` column based on validation outcomes.
 This allows you to control the validation summary, depending on the form's state.